Ukraine war and refugee crisis

 MSF is committed to providing medical aid to people affected by the conflict no matter where or who they are.

-More than 11.7 million people have crossed from Ukraine into Poland since 24 February 2022.
-More than 1.6 million people have registered for temporary protection.
+There have been more than 21 million crossings from Ukraine into Poland since 24 February 2022.
+More than 1.8 million people have registered for temporary protection.

 MSF is actively working to support the Ministry of Health to ensure that patients can access treatment for drug-resistant tuberculosis, including patients previously supported by MSF in Ukraine.

-According to the UN, more than 2.8 million people have crossed into Russia from Ukraine as of 30 July 2023.
+According to the UN, there have been more than 2.8 million crossings into Russia from Ukraine since 24 February 2022.

-Since the start of the conflict, MSF has been supporting people displaced to the southern regions of Russia in Voronezh, Belgorod and Rostov regions.
+After the conflict began, MSF worked to support people displaced to the southern regions of Russia in Voronezh, Belgorod and Rostov regions.

 In close collaboration and partnership with local NGOs, we organised teams of local social workers, medical consultants and psychologists, to ensure that people displaced from their homes, mostly newly arrived ones, receive all the necessary qualified medical services in licensed medical clinics and have access to other state healthcare and social services.